 "'Help The Hooters,' 'Save The Jugs,' 'Don't Let Cancer Steal Second Base,' 'Cop a Feel,' 'Save The Ta-tas,' 'Save The Boobies,' 'Save The Headlights;' these are just some of the slogans which have been used to promote breast cancer awareness and fundraising around the world," wrote Melinda Tankard Reist in the Australian paper Crikey back in 2010.
 Reist added that such campaigns focus primarily on women's breasts as an object of sexual desirability rather than as a subject of women's health and well-being.

-"I don't see the porn site to be much different from the 'Feel your boobies' T-shirts," said Gayle Sulik, author of the book "Pink Ribbon Blues," to USA Today.
+This is the same sentiment held by "Maggie" over at NewsFixNow.com, who more recently pointed out that some online pornography websites are now jumping on the breast cancer awareness bandwagon with their own outlandish "Save the Boobs" and other such campaigns.
+This undignified approach to breast cancer awareness actually shames women -- but since it generates millions of dollars in sleazy merchandise and service-based profits, it is unlikely to stop anytime soon."I don't see the porn site to be much different from the 'Feel your boobies' T-shirts," said Gayle Sulik, author of the book "Pink Ribbon Blues," to USA Today.
 Sulik is disgusted with the fact that many magazines and advertising campaigns for breast cancer have actually now resorted to using topless young women to supposedly promote awareness about the disease.
 "It sexual objectifies women, trivializes breast cancer ... and uses the objectified woman as window dressing for the profit-making machine."

 The group Breast Cancer Action (BCA), which unlike Susan G. Komen for the Cure, the American Cancer Society, and various other cancer groups is actually trying to promote legitimate breast cancer prevention methods, and is likewise sick of the endless profiteering at the expense of women's dignity.
 BCA is trying to raise awareness about the known causes of breast cancer, which includes environmental toxins, as well as inform women about the potential dangers of screenings -- and BCA does not have to sexualize women's breasts to seek these practical outcomes.